steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ## Adding an Additional Source

 The page tabs labeled LFO 1, LFO 2 and PITCH ENV give you access to the controls for these modulation sources.
 They also work as [Drag Group](../../HALion-Macro-Page/pages/Drag-Group.md) controls.
 You can drag the page tabs to assign the modulation sources to modulation destinations.
-Let's add the User Env as an additional source to see how this works.
+Let's add the user envelope as an additional source to see how this works.

 [Jump to Top ](#creating-a-modulation-matrix)

 ### Adjusting the Page Tabs

-You need to adjust the position and size of the current page tabs before adding another.
+You need to adjust the position and size of the current page tabs before adding another page tab.

 1. In the **Macro Page Designer**, go to the **GUI Tree** and navigate to the Page Tabs branch.
-2. Select the LFO 1 group and set the following properties.
+2. Select the LFO 1 group and set the following properties:

 #### Properties